-MARIEL M. ESPINOZA

-SUBJECT MATTER SPECIALIST:

-RICE TECHNICAL WORKING GROUP (RTWG)

-JULIETA F. PARIÑAS

-PAGASA predicts the increasing probability of La Niña to develop in June-August 2024, bringing above-average rainfall.
+MARIEL M. ESPINOZA SUBJECT MATTER SPECIALIST: RICE TECHNICAL WORKING GROUP (RTWG) JULIETA F. PARIÑAS PAGASA predicts the increasing probability of La Niña to develop in June-August 2024, bringing above-average rainfall.
 The increased risks of flooding and waterlogged fields poses significant challenges for rice farmers in the country.

-In response, collaborative efforts among PhilRice, International Rice Research Institute (IRRI), and University of the Philippines Los Baños (UPLB) have developed rice varieties that can thrive in extreme conditions caused by La Niña.
+In response, collaborative efforts among PhilRice, IRRI, and UPLB have developed rice varieties that can thrive in extreme conditions caused by La Niña.
 Rainfed varieties are also developed and recommended for rice areas that do not have any access to irrigation water because they can respond to soil moisture fluctuations and drought-prone environments.